FRIBDAQ/rustogrammer/docs/src/chap7_4.md

 ### evbunpack_add
 #### Description
 Register an event processor to handle data from a source id.
 If one has been registered previously it is replaced.
 It is legal to register the same event processor to handle more than one source (though it is up to the processor to know how to use the source id to determine which parameters each source should generate).
+Only supported by SpecTcl
 #### Parameters
 * *name*  (string)  -name of the event built event procesor.
 * *source_id* (unsigned) - Source id on which to register.